Thai Massage Is More Than A Massage

 Thai Massage, however, is not as well known yet.
 It is something fresh and unique, and it offers a totally different approach which can make it easier for therapists to stand out.

 Thai Massage is also excellent for the therapist’s inspiration since it offers a new and refreshing way of working.
-And finally, Thai Massage offers highly effective therapeutic options which are not available in western massage.
+And finally, Thai Massage offers highly effective therapeutic options that are not available in Western massage.

-Energy techniques can easily be used in combination with Thai Massage, and a more hands-on system of working can be an excellent additional skill set.
+Energy techniques can easily be used in combination with Thai Massage.
+A more hands-on system of working can be an excellent additional skill set.

 In contrast, Thai Massage is based on working with energy lines.
-It is a more holistic approach which focuses on improving the body as a whole instead of working on segmented parts of it.
-It recognizes the inter-connectedness of the body, its conditions, and its healing mechanisms.
+It is a more holistic approach that focuses on improving the body as a whole instead of working on segmented parts of it.
+It recognizes the interconnectedness of the body, its conditions, and its healing mechanisms.

 Some chiropractors choose to learn Thai Massage techniques themselves to add another element to their work.
 Thai Massage is by nature a therapeutic system, and it can enhance both chiropractic and physical therapy work.